Become part of a global cause

 Join a community of passionate individuals, educational institutions and world-class companies to fight the global sanitation crisis together.

-To provide a safe and affordable sanitation system for every home in rural areas worldwide.
-We use digitalization features to connect people around the globe who are adapting the system to their region and needs.
-Together we will build 100 million Safe Water Gardens.
+To provide a safe and affordable sanitation system for every home in rural areas.
+We connect people all over the world who adapt the system to their region and needs.

 Fighting the world sanitation crisis together